plus3it/watchmaker/docs/customization/SiteParameters.md

 ## Bundle locations

 Watchmaker currently supports pulling the Saltstack content-bundles from three types of locations: HTTP(S) server, S3 bucket or filesystem-path.
 The `salt_content` paramter's value is stated as a URI-notation.
-See the following subsections for guidance on location-specification
+See the following subsections for guidance on location-specification.

 It's worth noting that Watchmaker has not been tested to (directly) support accessing CIFS- or NFS-based network-shares.
 If it is desired to access a content-bundle from such a hosting-location, it is recommended to include share-mounting steps in any pre-Watchmaker execution-steps.
 Once the network-share is mounted, then watchmaker can access the content-bundle as though it was a locally-staged bundle (see below).